Equity Navigator: A case study in designing for empowerment

 By framing the problem and goals clearly, I ensured that the design process stayed user-centered, focused, and actionable.

 To inspire meaningful ideas for Equity Navigator, I employed creative methods to explore a variety of design possibilities.
 By focusing on user needs and their diverse contexts, I ensured the concepts aligned with the app’s mission of equity, simplicity, and empowerment.
-These methods allowed me to translate user insights into actionable design ideas, while keeping the complex needs of marginalized communities at the forefront.
+These methods allowed me to channel user insights into viable design ideas, while keeping the complex needs of marginalized communities at the forefront.

 How Might We (HMW) Questions

-I reframed user challenges as actionable design opportunities through the “How Might We” framework.
-This approach encouraged me to view systemic barriers and individual pain points as opportunities for innovative solutions.
+I reframed user challenges as concrete design opportunities through the “How Might We” framework.
+This approach encouraged me to view systemic barriers and individual experiences as opportunities for meaningful user empowerment.

 Examples of HMW Questions: